Mariners vs. Blue Jays Player Props Betting Odds

-Player props are available for Vladimir Guerrero Jr. and Jarred Kelenic, among others, when the Toronto Blue Jays host the Seattle Mariners at Rogers Centre on Friday at 7:07 PM ET.
+Sportsbooks have set player props for Vladimir Guerrero Jr., Jarred Kelenic and others when the Toronto Blue Jays host the Seattle Mariners at Rogers Centre on Saturday at 3:07 PM ET.

 Bet on this matchup or its props with DraftKings!